willimsbw/movie-website/README.md

 Then you'll need to install the [requests library](http://docs.python-requests.org/en/latest/user/install/#install)

-Finally, you'll need to get your own api key for [The Movie Database](https://www.themoviedb.org/settings/api) and store it as a string in a variable called key in a file called api_key.py.
+Finally, you'll need to get your own api key for [The Movie Database](https://www.themoviedb.org/settings/api) and store it as a string in a variable: "key" in a file called "api_key.py".

 To view the fresh_tomatoes.html file generated when fresh_tomatoes.py is run, you'll need a web browser installed.